Andres Castillo Jr. was born with a hole in his heart.

 By his 43rd birthday, his bovine valve was failing and creating a deadly domino effect on his other organs.
 With a seventh pacemaker and four decades of surgeries, his options were limited.

-UT Medicine San Antonio doctors, including cardiologist Marc Feldman, M.D., and A.J.
+UT Health San Antonio doctors, including cardiologist Marc Feldman, M.D., and A.J.
 Carpenter, M.D., Ph.D., the cardiothoracic surgeon who had performed his valve surgery, considered what to do next.
 They consulted with Steven R. Bailey, M.D., interventional cardiologist.

 They all agreed: He wouldn’t survive another invasive heart valve surgery.